-Many businesses are using ChatGPT to rewrite their website copy and refine SEO.
-Learn more through this conversation with Dan Steele on the Connected Enterprise Podcast.
+Many businesses are using—or should be—ChatGPT to redo their website copy and refine SEO.
+Learn more from Dan Steele on The Connected Enterprise podcast.

 Dan Steele began his business career in the early 2000s by building and selling a gaming company.
 After that, he spent four years as a mediocre (his word) professional poker player before working on a kids’ product called Sillybandz, which went from zero to $100 million in sales without spending a dollar outside social media.